sereenaa/sereenaa.github.io/about.md

 ---

 I am a final year student at the University of New South Wales, studying a bachelor of Data Science and Decisions.

-## Hobbies
-- Oztag
-- Raves
-- Shopping
+Currently a data science intern at TAL Australia, I will soon be moving into a graduate program at IAG.

-## Skills
+## My Website

-- R
-- Python
-- C
-- SQL
-- SAS
+Navigate to my home page, and you will see a variety of blog-style posts.
+I'll be posting my random data science and tech projects.
+Come back soon to check out the updates!